Terms & Conditions

 1.06 Residency Requirement

-1.08 Residence Hall Closing Fall to Spring Semester Break & Intersession
+1.08 Residence Hall Closing Fall to Spring Semester Break and Intersession

-1.09 Semester Break & Intersession Housing for Students in Apartments, University Commons, Global Village, RIT Inn, & Greek Circle
+1.09 Semester Break and Intersession for Students in Apartments, University Commons, Global Village, RIT Inn, and Greek Circle

-RIT Housing Operations shall have the sole right to determine all room, apartment, and suite assignments and reserves the right to assign to under-occupied units, change room, apartment, and suite assignments and/or re-assign these spaces.
+RIT Housing Operations shall have the sole and exclusive discretion to determine all room, apartment, and suite assignments and reserves the right to assign to under-occupied units, change room, apartment, and suite assignments and/or re-assign these spaces.

 2.01 Required Occupancy Levels